-- Assisted bathing service with amphibious chair and adapted crutches: from 11:30. to 19:30 hours
+- Assisted bathing service with amphibious chair and adapted crutches.
+Hours from 11:30 a.m. to 7:30 p.m.

 - Microbiological analysis of beach bars: Normal

-- Toilets, accesses and selective recycling points in good conditions.
+- Showers, footbath, toilets, drinking fountains, accesses and selective recycling points in good conditions.

-- Quality of bathing water and sand, water temperature and number of days with red flag.
+- Quality of bathing water and sand, water temperature and number of days with a red flag.

-- Number of user satisfaction surveys, Level of satisfaction about the rescue service, beach cleaning service and overall satisfaction.
+- Number of user satisfaction surveys and level of satisfaction with the lifeguard service, beach cleaning and general satisfaction.

-- Complaints of users regarding equipment of beach, sand, water...
+- Users complaints regarding equipment of beach, sand, water...

-- Number of actions of the rescue service, emergency situations involving transfers, rescues made, scorpions fish stings, wounds and bruises attended and simulations performed.
+- Lifeguard service actions, emergency situations involving transfers, rescues, scorpions fish stings, wounds and bruises and drills performed.

 - Accessibility: satisfaction of accesses, toilets, parking and assisted bathing service.

-- Environmental: wastewater and hydrocarbon spills, pollution of the dry surface, consumption of natural resources: water and light
+- Environmental: wastewater and oil spills, contamination of the dry surface, consumption of natural resources: water and light.

 Prevention of health and environmental risks